[This post on the cheapest places to travel for Americans in 2021 was updated in June.]

 Prices in Vietnam and Cambodia are consistently good though.
 No matter what kind of budget you’re on, you’ll probably be very happy with your hotels–and your massage prices.
 Thanks to how the exchange rate has fared since five years ago, Vietnam was one of the countries where I barely had to edit the prices in the latest edition of my book.

-The problem is, they’re not letting anyone in.
+The problem is, most of them are not letting anyone in.
 For good reason: as I write this, the two countries have been poster children for containing the virus, but no word one when you’ll be able to fly there as a foreigner.
-Thailand is a different story: they have announced a phased re-opening for vaccinated travelers starting with Phuket and then spreading to other areas as the summer goes on.
+Thailand is a different story: they have announced a phased re-opening for vaccinated travelers starting with Phuket and then spreading to four other areas as the summer goes on.
+In the early stages there are still a lot of hurdles, but those should ease up by the fall.

 As with Bali for Indonesia, some parts of India (especially Mumbai, Bangalore, Jaipur, Agra, and Delhi) have gotten quite a bit more expensive thanks to rising incomes at the top and increased tourism over the years.
 For India most of this is reflected in lodging though: it’s still quite reasonable to eat and get around and there are more budget flight options each year.
 The rate seems to have settled into a band between 64 and 74 to the dollar and it’s around 73 as I write this.
-When it’s safe to visit again–which is looking like it might not be anytime soon–India will continue to be one of the world’s best travel values.
+When it’s safe to visit again–which is looking like it might not be anytime soon since the country is competing with Brazil as the least prepared for a second wave–India will continue to be one of the world’s best travel values.